Buschwhacker: History

 In spite of the rule changes, between 2011 and March 2014, Nationwide Series regulars have only gone to victory lane in 28 of the 103 races run during that period.
 2013 also saw Austin Dillon win the series championship without scoring a win.

 On October 26, 2016, NASCAR announced plans to limit Cup participation in the lower series starting in 2017.
 Cup drivers with at least five years of experience in the series would be allowed to compete in up to ten Xfinity and seven Truck Series races, and are banned from racing in the final eight races of the lower series season (regular season finale and Chase/playoff races) and the Xfinity Dash 4 Cash races (as well as their Truck Series equivalent, Triple Truck Challenge; Xfinity Series regulars are also forbidden from competing in such Truck Series races).
-The number was further reduced to up to seven Xfinity Series races and up to five Truck Series races in 2018; in 2020, NASCAR further reduced the number of permitted Xfinity races by Cup veterans to five races, in addition to changing the years of experience required from five to three.
+The number was further reduced to up to seven Xfinity Series races and up to five Truck Series races in 2018; additionally, in 2019, NASCAR instituted a rule that owner's playoff berth (from race wins) and playoff points can only be received if the driver of the car also earns driver points for said series.
+In 2020, NASCAR further reduced the number of permitted Xfinity races by Cup veterans to five races, in addition to changing the years of experience required from five to three.
 The new restrictions for 2018 also include an outright prohibition of full-time NASCAR Cup Series drivers from the 12 (Xfinity) or eight (Truck) protected races (the seven playoff races, the regular season finales, and the bonus money program races).
 NASCAR also has, on special occasions, placed race-specific restrictions on lower-series participation, such as restricting drivers to one race for the 2020 Go Bowling 235 weekend (which also meant an Xfinity or Trucks driver cannot race in the Cup race, except as a relief driver, such as in the case of Kaz Grala who relieved for Austin Dillon due to a positive COVID-19 test) and prohibiting Cup drivers from the Xfinity Chicago street race in 2023, despite it being not a bonus money or playoff race.
-In 2025, NASCAR removed the restriction that allowed Cup drivers from participation in lower tier series' bonus money races, a restriction that also apply to Xfinity drivers for Triple Truck Challenge races.
+In 2025, NASCAR removed the restriction that allowed Cup drivers from participation in lower tier series' bonus money races, a restriction that also apply to Xfinity drivers for Triple Truck Challenge races, with number of allowed starts for Cup drivers in lower series set to increase in 2026.